jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Mixed Ideological Politics Come By Ending Stories

-When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching public facing philosophies use each other to give a performance.
+When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching people use each other to give a performance.
 Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
 In reality they only want to close a sale.

 The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
 For example, if a boxer gets choked unconscious in a fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.
 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their tools and techniques.
+Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their limited tools and techniques.

-Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to fighter’s pains, that martial artists realized no discipline can be the single-source of truth.

-Tools are of course neither perfect or evil.
+Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.
+Because tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.

 To escape echo chambers, and embrace mixed-ideological politics, you must understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not being disloyal to medical doctors.
 When a biologist says "I don't know, ask a neuroscientist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.